 Let’s talk fashion – what are some of your wardrobe must-haves?

 Investing in good quality basics is a luxury to me and it helps me feel comfortable in myself.
 I´m not a bra girl so investing in the perfect top has been important.
-I do live in my Boob design 24/7 bra (perfect name BTW).
+I do live in my Boob nursing bra.
 The soft lyocell jersey feels good on my sensitive skin, the design embraces easy access which is a must when you breastfeed and also the deep v-cut makes me feel so beautiful.

-Nana in the 24/7 bra and Once-on-never-off leggings
+Nana in our nursing bra and maternity leggings.

 What does sustainability mean to you?